Ashiqurrahman9753/Smart-Pet-Guardian-IoT--based-Pet-Safety-Collar/README.md

   - Verify the system's functionality by accessing the ESP32 through its local IP address in a web browser.
   - Check for proper communication across all system components and correct data display on the UI.

-## Contributing
-Guidelines for contributing to the project, including coding standards, pull request processes, and contact information for the lead developers.

-## License
-Specify the type of license under which the project is released, for example, MIT, GPL, etc.

 ## Authors
 - **Tanay Darda**